pyAMPACT: A Score-Audio Alignment Toolkit for Performance Data Estimation and Multi-modal Processing: Audio Processing

-Timbre descriptors are estimated from the harmonic spectral representation derived from the note-wise frame-wise \fo{} and power estimates.
-We calculate all of the spectral features available in librosa (spectral bandwidth, spectral centroid, spectral contrast, spectral flatness, and spectral rolloff) and take the arithmetic mean of each of these to generate a note-level summary descriptor.
+\textbf{Timbre-Related Descriptors}: Timbre descriptors are estimated from the harmonic spectral representation derived from the note-wise frame-wise \fo{} and power estimates.
+Currently, \texttt{pyAMPACT} calculates all of the spectral features available in librosa (spectral bandwidth, spectral centroid, spectral contrast, spectral flatness, and spectral rolloff) and calculates the arithmetic mean of each of these to generate a note-level summary descriptor.
 Since the spectral representation only models harmonic partials, the accuracy of these descriptors, particularly spectral flatness, is limited.
+Work is currently ongoing to incorporate the features in the \texttt{Timbre Toolbox} \cite{peeters2011timbre}, including ADSR, harmonic energy, noisiness, inharmonicity, spectral spread, spectral skewness, spectral kurtosis, and spectral crest.